-Financial Management Financial Standard Operating Procedure (FSOP) FSOP Responsible FSOP Best Practise Requirements (MBRP) Financial Standard Operating Frocedure (FSOF) Туре Official Date This classification alternative is available on a property- by-property basis.
+Financial Management Financial Standard Operating Procedure (FSOP) FSOP Responsible FSOP " Best Practise Requirements (MBRP) · manolal otaliaal a operating i recouling (i con) Туре Official Date This classification alternative is available on a property- by-property basis.
 However, once this classification alternative is selected for one such property interest held under an operating lease, all property classified as investment property shall be accounted for using the fair value model.
 The owner (lessor) of the property will still recognise the property leased to the holder of the property interest (lessee) as investment property in its own financial statements and measure the physical property using the fair value or cost model.
 The lessee will account for the interest in the property (not the property itself) at fair value.
-This classification alternative is available on a property- by property basis, which implies that an entity may choose to classify and account for a particular property interest held under an operating lease as investment property but may choose not to account and classify other property.
-Once this classification alternative is selected for one such property interest held under an operating lease as investment property (including properties owned by the entity as well as leased properties where the investment property selection is made) shall be accounted for using the fair value model.
+This classification alternative is available on a property-by property basis, which implies that an entity may choose to classify and account for a particular property interest held under an operating lease as investment property but may choose not to account and classify other property interests held under operating leases as investment property.
+Once this classification alternative is selected for one such property interest held under an operating lease all property classified as investment property (including properties owned by the entity as well as leased properties where the investment property selection is made) shall be accounted for using the fair value model.